piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 } from "mediasoup-client-wrtc/testing";
 ```

-Keeping the testing utilities isolated from the handler itself makes the core
+Keeping the testing utilities behind a separate subpath keeps the core API
-library remain focused while providing practical building blocks for integration
+focused while providing practical building blocks for integration tests and
-tests and examples.
-Due to that, I'm also thinking on moving them out to their
-own `mediasoup-client-wrtc-helpers` package.

-### Why the Public API Is So Small
+examples.
+These helpers depend on the non-standard source and sink APIs commonly
+provided by the `node-webrtc` runtime family.

 One of the design goals of the project was to expose the smallest possible API
 surface.
 Most of the complexity belongs inside the handler, not in user code.
 From the application's perspective, the resulting programming model remains
 identical to every other mediasoup client.
 There are no new abstractions to
-learn.
+learn:

 - No custom transport layer.
 - No proprietary signaling protocol.
 - No mediasoup-specific wrapper replacing `Device`.

-Instead, existing mediasoup applications simply gain a new execution
+Existing mediasoup applications gain a new runtime without adopting a new client
-environment.

-The browser is no longer the only place where `mediasoup-client` can run.
-Node.js becomes another first-class runtime.
+abstraction.

 ## End-to-End Media, Not Just API Compatibility